-A day trip to Portland Head Lighthouse and Lobster Shack in Maine should be on everyone’s bucket list, and here’s why.
+A scenic day trip to Portland Head Lighthouse in Maine should be on everyone’s bucket list, and here’s why.

 The Portland Head Lighthouse is the most photographed lighthouse in the state of Maine.
 First commissioned by George Washington in 1791, the lighthouse sits at the entrance to Casco Bay in the quaint village of Cape Elizabeth.
 An easy drive from our bed and breakfast in Poland, this quintessential coastal landmark holds significant historical interest as Maine’s oldest lighthouse in operation.